Cars of all makes and models can – and do – fall victim to rust. It can strike in almost any location of the vehicle, be that internal or external.

 WD-40 Specialist Rust Remover Soak

-WD-40 is well-known for their line of lubricants, and you can expect the same quality from this soaking solution.
+WD-40 is well-known for is line of lubricants and you can expect the same quality from this soaking solution.

-If you have corroded parts that can be removed from your car, this product is a great choice to consider.
-You can also keep it on hand as a quick solution to flash rust on susceptible parts such as drum brake shoes.
+If you have corroded parts that can be removed from your car, this WD-40 rust remover is a great choice.
+You can also keep it on hand as a quick solution to flash oxidation on susceptible parts such as drum brake shoes.

 With that being said, don’t assume that low toxicity equates to weakness, as the liquid is strong enough to dissolve corrosion ranging from mild to severe.